EnKF-C user guide: Kalman filter

 so that

 (\emph{Proposition}) Then

 where

 This solution is known as the Kalman filter \citep[KF,][]{kal60}.
 Equations (\ref{kf-for}) describe advancing the system in time and represent the stage commonly called ``forecast'', while equations (\ref{kf-an}) describe assimilation of observations and represent the stage called ``analysis''.
-The superscripts $f$ and $a$ are used hereafter to refer to the forecast and analysis variables, correspondingly.
+The superscripts $f$ and $a$ are used hereafter to refer to the forecast and analysis variables, respectively.
 The forecast and analysis model state estimates $\mb x^f$ and $\mb x^a$ are commonly called (simply) forecast and analysis.
 Matrix $\mb K$ is called Kalman gain.

+The recursive character of the KF makes it possible to consider solving the minimisation problem (\ref{L-nonl}) as a sequence of forecasts and analyses, as shown in Fig.~\ref{fig:dacycle}.
+Together an assimilation and the following propagation (or a propagation and the following assimilation) are referred to as assimilation cycle.

-There are a few things to be noted about the KF: \begin{enumerate} \item (\ref{min-xk}) means that the state $\mb X$ of the DA system (SDAS) is carried by the estimated model state vector and model state error covariance:
+There are a few things to be noted about the KF: \begin{enumerate} \item It follows from the Kalman filter (equations \ref{min-xk}-\ref{kf-for}) that the state of the DA system (SDAS) $\mb X$ is carried by the estimated model state vector and model state error covariance:

-This means that in any moment of time all previous information about the system is encrypted into the current (forecast or analysis) SDAS. \item The KF provides solution for the \emph{last} analysis, corresponding to $\mb x_k^a$ in ($\ref{min-nonl}$) (or, with a minor re-formulation, to the last forecast); finding the full (global in time) solution requires application of the Kalman \emph{smoother} (KS).
-Both the KF and KS can be derived by a re-factorisation of the positive definite quadratic form (\ref{L-nonl}). \item Because the SDAS represents a (part of a) solution of the global least squares problem, it does not depend on the order in which observations are assimilated or on their grouping. \item Ditto, the SDAS does not depend on a linear non-singular transform of the model state in the sense that the forward and inverse transforms commute with the evolution of the DA system. \item Solution (\ref{kf-for}, \ref{kf-an}) can be \emph{used} in a nonlinear case by approximating
+\item The KF provides solution for the \emph{last} analysis, corresponding to $\mb x_k^a$ in ($\ref{min-nonl}$) (or, with a minor re-formulation, to the last forecast); finding the full (global in time) solution requires application of the Kalman \emph{smoother} (KS).
+Both the KF and KS can be derived by decomposition of the positive (semi)definite quadratic function (\ref{L-nonl}). \item Because the SDAS represents a (part of a) solution of the global least squares problem, it does not depend on the order in which observations are assimilated or on their grouping. \item Ditto, the SDAS does not depend on a linear non-singular transform of the model state in the sense that the forward and inverse transforms commute with the evolution of the DA system. \item Solution (\ref{kf-for}, \ref{kf-an}) can be \emph{used} in a nonlinear case by approximating

 in which case it is called the extended Kalman filter (EKF). \end{enumerate}